 WHAT IS THE PURPOSE OF DMAChoice?

 Many people enjoy receiving information about subjects that interest them or products and services they may need or want.
 Some consumers, however, would like to receive less marketing contacts at home.
 The purpose of DMAchoice is to support consumer preferences across all marketing channels.
-DMAchoice is an expansion of DMA’s Mail Preference Service, which has been in existence since 1971.
-Members of DMA, both commercial and nonprofit organizations, are required to use our service, and other companies and nonprofits are encouraged to use it.
+DMAchoice is an expansion of ANA’s Mail Preference Service, which has been in existence since 1971.
+Members of ANA, both commercial and nonprofit organizations, are required to use our service, and other companies and nonprofits are encouraged to use it.

 HOW DO CONSUMERS REGISTER FOR DMAChoice?